mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 ### public void AddToArray(ref int[] array, int type)

 A convenient method for adding an integer to the end of an array.
 This can be used with the arrays in TileID.Sets.RoomNeeds.

+### public virtual bool Autoload(ref string name)

+Allows you to automatically load a GlobalTile instead of using Mod.AddGlobalTile.
+Return true to allow autoloading; by default returns the mod's autoload property.
+Name is initialized to the overriding class name.
+Use this method to either force or stop an autoload or to control the internal name.

 ### public virtual void SetDefaults()